Riteo/DailyCrystal/README.md

 configurable in its respective file.

-There's only one command, `dailycrystal`, executable with the `dailycrystal.command.dailycrystal` permission with two sub-commands:
+There's only one command, `dailycrystal`, executable with the `dailycrystal.command.dailycrystal` permission, with two sub-commands:

  - `reload`, executable with the `dailycrystal.command.dailycrystal.reload`
 pemission, which allows to reload the plugin's configuration, player data and